Orioles and Fruit-Loving Birds Love to Eat Grape Jelly

 What Birds Eat Grape Jelly?

-Watch your feeder long enough and you might also glimpse other guests, like gray catbirds, which are attracted to yards that offer both jelly and a water source.
+Watch your feeder long enough and you might also see other birds eat grape jelly, like robins and gray catbirds, which are attracted to yards that offer both jelly and a water source.
 Additional birds that visit these sweet feeders, especially during their migration, include summer and scarlet tanagers, northern mockingbirds and rose-breasted grosbeaks.
 Woodpeckers and house finches might also stop by.

-Best Jelly Feeders for Orioles
+Jelly Feeders for Orioles

 The best way to set out jelly is in a tray or dish about 1 inch deep and 3 to 4 inches wide.
 Wild bird feed supply stores offer different types of jelly feeders.
-One popular oriole feeder features a small glass dish.
-You can also hang a jelly feeder on a pole for extra protection.
+One popular style of oriole feeder features a small glass dish.
+You can also hang a jelly feeder on a bird feeder pole for extra protection.
 Just make sure you keep it away from marauding squirrels and in a place where you can easily clean and refill it.

-You should also purchase jelly that doesn’t have artificial sweeteners, colors and flavors.
+You should purchase jelly that doesn’t have artificial sweeteners, colors and flavors.
 Check the jelly daily to watch for mold.
 Always clean the feeder out and add fresh stuff if the jelly starts looking dubious.

 Get your jelly feeder up in April, when migration is in full swing.
 It may take some time for orioles to find your jelly feeders.
 Birds need to feed their young protein-rich foods, like insects, but once the offspring have fledged, their parents often bring them to jelly feeders.
-The feeder will probably see less and less action as summer continues, but things should pick up again during fall migration.
+Here’s how to identify baby orioles and juvenile orioles.

 Next, we asked the experts if birds can eat peanut butter.